 Yes, your 10-year-old laptops, outdated smart phones, and so-old-they’re-no-longer-supported apps may still work, but they likely don’t work well.
 For example, according to full-service technology firm Managed Solution, if your computer or web browser are outdated, you can waste precious minutes every day waiting for important files to upload and download.
 Ever hear the expression ‘time is money’?
 That goes double here.

-Then there’s the question of communication: When you’re managing a team of engineers out on the field and communicating with customers, speed counts.
-The faster you can respond to a customer call, respond when your engineers have questions, and send out customer follow-ups, the more productive your field service company will be.
+Then there’s the question of communication: when you’re managing a team of engineers out on the field and communicating with customers, speed counts.
+The faster you can respond to a customer call and send out customer follow-ups, the more productive your field service company will be.
 Here’s an equation to remember: old tech = inefficient communications.

 Finally, the tech you use impacts how others see your business brand.
-If you were checking out dentists to take care of a painful toothache, who would you trust your time and money to: The dentist who boasts state-of-the-art equipment, lets you schedule online, and texts you appointment reminders...or the one who doesn’t have a website, pulls your file out of a wood-look filing cabinet, and bills you by mail?
-The second dentist may be just as skilled as the first, but the impression you get from their outdated (and nonexistent) tech may lead you to choose the dentist who’s more technologically with-it.
+If you were checking out dentists to take care of a painful toothache, who would your rather trust?
+The dentist who boasts state-of-the-art equipment, lets you schedule online, and texts you appointment reminders... or the one who doesn’t have a website, pulls your file out of a rusty filing cabinet, and bills you by post?
+The second dentist may be just as skilled as the first, but the impression you get from their outdated (or nonexistent) tech may lead you to choose the dentist who’s more up-to-date.

 The same goes for your business.
 Branding is especially important in an industry where it can be difficult to differentiate yourself from your competitors.
 Don’t let outdated technology give your customers the wrong impression.